Anzasu/Biosphere/README.md

 # Biosphere
 Walkthrough Video:
 https://youtu.be/vhF_zkUOT6g
+(Submitted for the hackathon.
+App may change over time)

 ## Inspiration
 In our everyday lives, we are so focused on our own problems that we fail to notice nature in all its diversity.
 The weed on your doorstep?
 You walk past it without seeing the fascinating mechanism it uses to spread its seeds.
 The birds by the lake that pass by once a year?
 You ignore them, unaware that they have traveled hundreds of miles without pause.